fastruby/harvesting/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Running Tests

+The tests in this project use the [VCR gem](https://github.com/vcr/vcr) to record and playback all interactions with the Harvest API.
+This allows you to run the test suite without having an account at Harvest for testing.

+If you add a test that requires making an additional API call, then you'll need to make adjustments to the `.env` file to provide account details that are required by the test suite.

+*WARNING*: The test suite is destructive.
+It deletes all entities from the account before it runs. _DO NOT_ run it against a Harvest account which contains information that you need to preserve.
+Instead, create a Harvest account for testing.

+If you need to refresh the VCR cassettes, the easiest way is to delete all of the files located under [`fixtures/vcr_cassettes`](fixtures/vcr_cassettes).
+The next time the test suite is run, VCR will make actual calls against the Harvest API and record the responses into updated cassette files.

+Effort has been taken to ensure that private information is excluded from the recorded cassettes.
+To adjust this further, add additional `filter_sensitive_data` calls to [`spec/spec_helper.rb`](spec/spec_helper.rb).

 ## Contributing